 Many of these items make fantastic Teacher Appreciation Gifts as well!
 If you like this post, then you may also like these 25 Halloween Sewing Project Ideas.

 Every year it seems like summer flies by.
-I always have such mixed feelings when it comes to the first day of school.
-On the one hand, I love the schedule free days and the opportunity to “lay around” the house all day.
+I always have mixed feelings when it comes to the first day of school.
+On the one hand, I love the schedule-free days and the opportunity to “lay around” the house all day.
 On the other hand, after a few days of “laying around the house,” my kids tend to get a bit ornery, and I’m faced with trying to find things for us to do.